 Address: Rozenboomsteeg 4, 1012 PR Amsterdam, Netherlands

 The interior of this brown café features an incredible number of old trinkets on the walls, dusty lamps, and a warm environment.
-This ultra-typical Amsterdam brown café offers a cozy environment for friendly conversation along with ultra-nice bar staff.
+This ultra-typical Amsterdam brown café offers a cozy environment for friendly conversation and ultra-nice bar staff.

-It’s small in here so try to arrive early in the evening to get a spot at this amazing brown bar.
-The beer served here is generally Brand and their related products, which is an excellent, underrated pilsener beer.
+It’s small here, so try to arrive early in the evening to get a spot at this amazing brown bar.
+The beer served here is generally Brand and their related products, an excellent, underrated pilsener beer.